pxseu/zettai-ryouiki/README.md

 ## About

-Pixiv downloader written in rust.
-Uses async code and should be relatively fast, althrough it might struggle with multiple downloads of images.
+Pixiv downloader written in Rust.
+Uses async code and should be relatively fast, although it might struggle with a large amount of images.

 ## TODO:

--   [x] Download all illusts image per id
+- [x] Download all illustrations images per id
--   [x] Add support for user illusts
+- [x] Add support for user/author illustrations downloads
--   [x] Support for cookier auth with R18/sensitive images
+- [x] Support for cookie auth for R18/sensitive images
+- [x] Download Pixiv Ugoira animated illustrations
+- [ ] Try not to get rate limited (lol)
+- [ ] Animate Ugoira images (maybe)
 - [ ] Retry on error
 - [ ] Add support for bookmarks
 - [ ] Limit how many images to download

 ## Contributing

 1. Fork the repo on GitHub
-2. Clone the project to your own machine
+2. Clone the project to your machine
-3. Commit changes to your own branch
+3. Commit changes to your branch
 4. Push your work to your fork
 5. Submit a Pull request so that I can review your changes